shritankomm/7-DOF-Open-Arm/README.md

 ## Build Instructions

 Full step-by-step assembly instructions can be found in instructions.md.
-Follow along via the build journal in /DOCS to track design decisions and progress in the meantime.
+Follow along via the build journal in /DOCS to track design decisions and progress in the meantime. (coming soon)

 ---